GINO-Q: Learning an Asymptotically Optimal Index Policy for Restless Multi-armed Bandits: Introduction

+Despite its appeal, the Whittle index policy is fundamentally limited by its reliance on the \textit{indexability} property---a condition that does not naturally hold for all RMABs.
+While prior studies have proposed sufficient conditions under which RMABs are indexable \cite{nino_2001,nino2007dynamic,Whittle_app2006}, these conditions are often stringent and are satisfied only by a limited class of RMABs.
+In general, determining the indexability of an RMAB is a difficult task that requires a rigorous analytical effort reliant on the knowledge of the system parameters \cite{Gongpu2021TIT,liu2010indexability,villar2016indexability}.
+Consequently, verifying the indexability is usually unachievable in practice when full knowledge of the system is unavailable.
+As will be shown in the experiments section, applying the Whittle index policy to a non-indexable RMAB can result in arbitrarily poor performance outcomes.
+This underscores a significant limitation of Whittle-index-based learning algorithms: without indexability guarantees, their application can be unreliable and potentially detrimental.

-To address this challenge, we propose an efficient algorithm that decomposes the RMAB into a series of subproblems and solve them using a three-timescale stochastic approximation algorithm.
-Our method draws inspiration from a recently developed planning algorithm for RMABs known as \textit{the gain index policy} \cite{TIT2023}.
+In this paper, we propose a reinforcement learning algorithm for general RMABs that does not require the indexability.
+Our method is inspired by a recently developed planning algorithm for RMABs known as \textit{the gain index policy} \cite{TIT2023}.
 In a nutshell, the gain index policy computes a gain index for each arm at each time step based on the arm's current state.
 Then it selects the top $N$ arms with the highest gain indices.
 The gain index, defined in terms of the Q function of an MDP associated with each arm, quantifies the advantage of selecting an arm in its current state compared to not selecting it.
-Our algorithm, referred to as Gain-Index-Oriented Q (GINO-Q) learning, aims to efficiently learn this gain index.
+Our algorithm, termed Gain-Index-Oriented Q (GINO-Q) learning, aims to efficiently learn the gain index in model-free settings.